artsmf/blog/content/blog/artist-guilt.md

 type: "post"
 ---

 I experienced something weird over the past few months.
 I felt guilty every time I worked on projects not directly related to a commission or a contract.
-Art is my job, so exploring new supplies or new ways of using old supplies is technically a necessary activity in my professional life.
+Art is my job, so working in my sketchbook is technically a necessary activity in my professional life.
 Nevertheless, I felt like I was being wicked and lazy for indulging in this “play” and had to ask myself WHY?

 <!--more-->

-### Why do I feel like I shouldn’t enjoy my work?
+### Why do I feel like I shouldn’t enjoy my job?
 When I picked apart the feelings I was having, this is what came up first, and it shook me.
-I was raised to believe that if you didn’t resent your job, it wasn’t a real job.
-It was subtle, but this is what my father modeled in his daily life.
-He was resentful and hated his job, but he never did anything about it.
-Didn’t try to retrain to do anything different or something he’d like.
-He was a pretty good builder of anything - once built a “grandma’s house” - and seemed to enjoy the entire process.
-Instead he “suffered” at a job he hated and made sure I knew that if I enjoyed my work, it wasn’t a job.

-Now I haven’t gone through life resenting my jobs - what an exhausting way to live, right?
-I’ve always found something to love about the work I was doing.
-So I was shocked that this insidious, little emotion crept into my mind.
+I was raised to believe that if you didn’t resent your job, it wasn’t a real job, but I thought I had overcome all the childhood gaslighting by now.
+This is the behavior that was modeled by the adults in my life while growing up, and it's just straight-up wrong!

+Yet here it was, climbing out of its hole to the surface.
+Because I know better now, I think the guilt may be fear of failure in disguise.
+Fear has been an ever-present companion throughout my life, except when I’m making art.

+Oh, don’t get me wrong - I have insecurities about my work, but when I’m actually applying paint to canvas or gouache to paper, I’m in a bubble that even fear can’t pierce.
+This is the zone, you’ve heard so much about.

 ### Why do I feel like I’m wasting my resources - time, art supplies, etc?
-The next feeling I had was that I was wasting my time and precious supplies on work that might “fail” or didn’t lead to a paycheck.
-I could write a whole article on Precious Art Supply Syndrome, or PASS (ha!) (actually it’s on my list, so watch for it in a couple of weeks).
-I had the overwhelming feeling that I should be working on client work even though I am not behind on any of my projects.
+The next feeling I had was that I was wasting my time and precious supplies on work that might “fail.”
+I could write a whole article on Precious Art Supply Syndrome, or PASS (ha!).
+I started to think in terms of scarcity rather than abundance, and scarcity is like ambrosia to fear.

+It feeds the fear that you won’t have the resources to replace what you’ve used, which snowballs into fear of a lack of skill to use the “good supplies.”
+This becomes an avalanche of limiting beliefs that keep you from the personal projects that can help expand your skills.

-I think this is part of the aforementioned feeling, but when I think about my previous job as a grant writer I worked on tertiary projects that weren’t directly related to the grant project.
-We called it “administrative work.”
-So isn’t it logical to think of experimenting with supplies as “administrative artwork”?
+When I think about my previous job as a grants manager I worked on tertiary projects that used up time and resources not directly related to the grant project, but were necessary to keep my department running smoothly and productively.
+We called these supportive tasks  “administrative work.”
+So isn’t it logical to think of experimenting with supplies, working in sketchbooks, and trying out new techniques (or practicing existing ones) as “administrative artwork”?

 ### Why am I afraid of messing up?
 Then there is the whole host of feelings associated with perfectionism.
 That everything I make has to be perfect and consumable by clients, customers, and social media.
 I love working in my sketchbook and learning by doing, but I constantly battle with making crap art not being valuable.

 You’ve heard it before - you have to make a lot of crap to get to the good stuff.
-I can tell you from experience this is true, but even I struggle with this.
+I can tell you from experience this is true, but I struggle with this.
 One of my favorite things to watch on YouTube is sketchbook tours.
-Probably not a good idea for me since these tours set unrealistic expectations for artists, but i love it!
+Probably not a good idea for me since these tours set unrealistic expectations for artists, but I love it!
 Sometimes our sketchbooks are filled with perfect pages of finished art (well, maybe other people’s - not mine), but seriously that’s so rare.
 Most of the time it’s filled with scribbles, abandoned work, notes, and the occasional “I suck!” written in a frustrated, heavy hand.

 And that’s how it’s supposed to be.

-### Play is just another word for practice
+### How am I dealing with these emotions?
+#### Practice
-I wish I had all the answers, but I only know practice is incredibly valuable for anything you do personally or professionally, including art.
+I'm literally working through it in my sketchbooks.
+I acknowledge the guilt and where it comes from, but I keep working anyway.
+Practice is incredibly valuable for anything you do personally or professionally, including art.
 No one is born knowing how to do anything (seriously, have you been around a baby?), but we have an incredible aptitude for learning.

-### How am I dealing with these emotions?
-I’m pushing forward and telling myself that practice and experimentation are part of my work.
-I remind myself that no sketchbook work means I won’t grow my skills or learn about new media that may end up being perfect for future artwork.
+I know that I see amazing results when I practice, practice, practice, and my confidence increases.
+But part of practicing is accepting that there will be setbacks that you just have to work through.
+It's just part of the process.
+#### The Zone
+Remember that bubble that even fear and guilt can’t pierce?
+I will do anything and everything to get into that state, such as giving myself a personal project.
+I like to use <a href="https://www.creativepeptalk.com/" target="_blank">Andy J Pizza's</a> Creative Side Quest plan to outline the parameters and give myself benchmarks.
+I choose to immerse myself in a project rather than give oxygen to stifling emotions like guilt and fear.
+It sounds so easy on paper, but I can tell you from experience even the smallest act of picking up a brush and putting that first mark down is enough to get started.
+Nothing grandiose, just take it baby step by baby step and see where it leads.

+Do you feel guilty taking time to work in your sketchbook?
+[Let me know](mailto:info@susannahfisher.art) - I’d love to hear from you.